Psycho (franchise): The Psycho house and Bates Motel sets

 In 1985, the Bates Motel was fully re-built for the filming of Psycho III.
 In 1987, the NBC-TV network announced plans for the TV pilot Bates Motel.
 The motel in the film was re-modeled to look very Spanish like.
 This version of the set remained until 1994 when the new renovations were taken away and the motel was put back to look the way it did in the original Psycho.
 A 1992 episode of Murder, She Wrote called "Incident in Lot 7" featured the Psycho House and Bates Motel as key locations in the popular Angela Lansbury series.

 In 1988, plans for Psycho IV: The Beginning were underway at Universal.
-Plans to shoot the movie in Orlando, Florida were set into motion and the film crew constructed a full-scale replica of the Bates Motel and Psycho House at the soon-to-be built Universal Studios Florida.
-The final dressing and painting was done by the Psycho IV art department crew in 1990, but the house and motel was fully built in 1988 long before the production team was assembled for the project.
+Plans to shoot the film in Orlando, Florida were set into motion and the film crew constructed a full-scale replica of the Bates Motel and Psycho House at the soon-to-be built Universal Studios Florida.
+The final dressing and painting was done by the art department crew in 1990, but the house and motel was fully built in 1988 long before the production team was assembled for the project.
 After production wrapped, the sets were left as attractions at the park until 1999 when it was torn down to make room for another attraction.

 In 1998, the Psycho House in California was renovated to preserve the set.
 All of the rotting wood was replaced and the set had a new paint job.
 That same year, plans to remake Psycho were announced.
 It was originally announced that Gus Van Sant was going to be using the original house and motel sets, but the production team built a new house directly in front of the old one, and the motel was updated to look like it was from the 1960s.
 The new house was moved next to the original house and remained there for about three years after production.
 In 2003, due to popular demand, the remake's house was torn down and the motel was restored to the original way once again.
 To this day, the house and motel are still standing on the backlot of Universal and continue to be major tourist attractions.
 The tram tour features an actor playing Norman Bates coming out of cabin 1 with a body, putting it in the trunk of a car and then wielding a large knife at the tourists as the tram drives away.